How to Grow Microgreens at Home (the Easy Way)

 • Buckwheat

-Any edible plant that is entirely edible (root to leaves) can technically used, but the ones above are the most common and taste the best.
-Microgreens add beautiful color and great flavor to salads and are an excellent garnish for meats and other dishes.
+Any edible plant that is entirely edible (root to leaves) can technically be used, but the ones above are the most common and taste the best.
+If you’re looking for the best microgreens for beginners, broccoli and radish stand out.

 How to Grow Microgreens:

-1. Find a south-facing window with plenty of sunlight or install an inexpensive growlight.
+1. Find a south-facing window with plenty of sunlight or install a growlight.
 I’ve found that a growlight mounted under kitchen cabinets works perfectly for growing greens on the counter if you have the space to do it.
 In warmer months, these can also be easily grown outside.

 4. Cover the seeds with a thin layer of soil and spray the surface with clean, filtered water.
-I use an upcycled glass vinegar bottle with a misting spray top.
+I use a glass spray bottle.

-5. Place on the warming mat, if using, and under the grow light or near the window.
+5. Place on the warming mat, if using, and under the grow light or near a sunny window.

-6. Mist the seeds a couple of times a day to keep the soil evenly moist while waiting for the seeds to germinate.
+6. Mist the seeds a few times a day to keep the soil evenly moist while waiting for the seeds to germinate.
+You can also put a small fan on them to give them a gentle breeze, deter mold, and improve growth.

 7. Greens are usually ready to harvest in 2-4 weeks, depending on the type of seed used.